-We have to understand that these sorts of things are created by emotional blockages (trauma) in the chakras associated with those parts of the body and it typically takes years of emotional repression to create them.
+If you want to look at this from a spiritual and energetic perspective, these sorts of things are created by emotional blockages (trauma) in the chakras associated with those parts of the body and it typically takes years to create them.
 So let’s talk about the nuance behind this.

 Will negative thoughts manifest as disease?

 It’s accepted that trauma results in mental health issues and like PTSD, complex PTSD (C-PTSD), anxiety, depression, eating disorders, suicidal ideation, and other mental illnesses, anger management issues, codependency, and a wide variety of other behavioral problems.
 It has only relatively recently been realized, however, that childhood trauma also greatly affects the development of the brain itself, resulting in additional problems like memory loss, learning disabilities, attention deficits, and more.
 We are also discovering how this affects the nervous system and, subsequently, the rest of the physical body.